 |Source: Instituto Nacional de Estatistica (INE)|

 If we were to take account of inflation, the price declines mentioned above would be even larger.
-And the Euro has fallen during the past year by around 20% against the US Dollar, and around 10% against Sterling, so from the perspective of the foreign buyer, Portuguese property prices are exceptionally low.
+Currency falls are another factor.
+During the past two years (2013-2015), the Euro has fallen by around 21% against the US Dollar, and around 12% against the Sterling, so from the perspective of the foreign buyer, Portuguese property prices are exceptionally low.

 In terms of price to rent ratios, a significant indicator of value, Global Property Guide research suggests that Lisbon is exceptionally good value, now that reform of the rental system has been achieved.

-Interest rates on housing loans declined after reaching a peak of 4.62% in January 2012:
+Interest rates on housing loans have continuously declined after reaching since 2012:

 Rents have rarely been sufficient to maintain dwellings in good condition.
 Most landlords previously refused to rent due to “lack of collateral” according to Antonio Frias Marques, president of the National Association of Landlords (NPA).
 Despite this there is actually substantial oversupply, with a relatively high degree of second-home ownership (19.3% in 2011) and vacancy (12.5% of housing stock in 2011).